* Haldane says funds can pose risks because of size,

 Haldane said where the sector's activity poses risks to the

-wider financial system and economy, then macroprudential policy
+wider financial system and economy, then new, macroprudential

-may be justified even when no leverage is present and banks "are
+controls may be justified, even when no leverage is present and

 banks "are not at the scene of the crime".